-In addition to the basic corporate income tax rate of 20 per cent. in Iceland, the Icelandic Parliament passed the Act on Special Tax on Financial Institutions, No. 155/2010, in December 2011 (the "Special Tax on Financial Undertakings"), under which certain types of financial institution, including the Bank, are required to pay an annual levy of the carrying amount of their liabilities as determined for tax purposes.
+In addition to the basic corporate income tax rate of 20 per cent. in Iceland (which will be temporarily increased to 21 per cent. for one year, effective for the 2024 annual results), the Icelandic Parliament passed the Act on Special Tax on Financial Institutions, No. 155/2010, in December 2011 (the "Special Tax on Financial Undertakings"), under which certain types of financial institution, including the Bank, are required to pay an annual levy of the carrying amount of their liabilities as determined for tax purposes.
 In 2013 the levy was increased and set at 0.376 per cent. of the total debt of the Bank excluding tax liabilities in excess of ISK 50 billion at the end of the year.
 Non-financial subsidiaries are exempt from this tax.
 The Act on Special Tax on Financial Undertakings was amended in March 2020 with Act No. 25/2020 in relation to measures from the Icelandic Government and the Central Bank due to the COVID-19 pandemic reducing the levy to 0.145 per cent in 2020.
 See further "The Icelandic Economy".